usdot-jpo-ode/jpo-cvmanager/README.md

 - Keycloak is used for the CV Manager webapp's authentication.
 - The Keycloak pod requires a `realm.json` file in the folder: `./resources/keycloak/` to startup with the proper configurations.
 It also requires a login theme that can be modified and generated using the [keycloakify](https://github.com/keycloakify/keycloakify) forked repository in resources/keycloak/keycloakify.
 The theme will be automatically generated when using the docker image provided but can also be built using instructions found in the keycloakify folder.
-- Keycloak requires an SSL certificate to build in a custom user provider.
-A self-signed dev-only certificate can be generated using [resources/keycloak/create_local_cert.sh](./resources/keycloak/create_local_cert.sh), which **requires openssl**.
-For more information or a production use case, see [resources/keycloak/README.md](./resources/keycloak/README.md#tls-configuration)

 ### Intersection Data + ConflictMonitor Integration